Now with AI-powered page building via MCP Server

 What We're Building

-• Cover images from custom fields
+• Cover images from a media field

-• Client-side search with debounce
+• Client-side search

 • Category filtering